Resident Evil VIII Details – Make Or Break Time For The Series

 Image Credit: Capcom

-We got our first look at Resident Evil VIII at the Sony PS5 game event last week.
+We got our first look at Resident Evil VIII at the Sony PS5 gaming event (click here for the rundown on what happened there) last week.
 A few major things stood out from the trailer.
 First thing’s first, Chris Redfield, a series character since the first game, is back and likely a bad guy.
 Ethan’s life is about to change forever following the death of his wife, Mia, and it seems that Chris is to blame.
 Not to mention, the game appears to be diving deeper into true horror and away from zombies.
 The trailer sets up the game as a brand new adventure despite occurring in the iconic series.
 In a way, you don’t know it’s a Resident Evil game until the logo appears towards the end.
 That’s not on accident: this will be a new beginning for the series.

 There are still going to be zombies.
 That’s an iconic part of the games.
 Still, something that stands out in the trailer is the presence of a werewolf creature.
 If the series dives deeper into iconic monsters, then it could easily find new life.
 Zombies aren’t the massive cultural artifact they were 10 years ago.
 A lot of popular media is moving away from zombies.
 It’s not that they’re not still cool, it’s just hard to do new things with the undead.